-For access prices to retailers, the prices are based on actual Wholesale charges published as part of our 2019/20 scheme.
+For access prices to retailers, the prices are based on actual Wholesale charges published as part of our 2020/21 scheme.

-Actual charges can be found on the Thames Water external website https://www.thameswater.co.uk/wholesale/our-charges calling the or by Wholesale Markets Services Team on 0800 009 3975.
+Actual charges can be found on the Thames Water website or by calling the Wholesale Markets Services Team on 0800 009 3975.